theodi/data-sharing-abm-demo/README.md

 Using conda environments:

-* Navigate to the `final-app` folder in the terminal
 * In a terminal, activate the correct environment: `conda activate odi-app`
 * Start the app: `python odi-app.py`
 * In what follows as output, you will see a message along the lines of `Running on http://0.0.0.0:8050/``